opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

-For both the file name and the content, you can then differentiate the filtering with the "includes" and "does not include" options for selected keywords and text passages.
+For both the file name and the content, you can then differentiate the filtering with the "contains" and "does not contain" options for selected keywords and text passages.
 To do this, please enter the corresponding text in the field next to it.